 1. Twitter Relationships

-There are a number of ways that you can turn some of those Twitter folks into members of your audience.
+There are several ways that you can turn some of those Twitter folks into members of your audience.
 The best way is to get them to notice you by being helpful.
-Retweet things that they are tweeting, answer questions that they post out on Twitter, reply to interesting things that they are tweeting if you feel that you will be adding value to the conversation.
+Retweet things that they are tweeting, answer questions that they post out on Twitter, and reply to interesting things that they are tweeting if you feel that you will be adding value to the conversation.

-I can list off a number of relationships that I have now that started this exact way.
-Some of these folks have gone on to be regular readers and commenters on this blog, some help promote a project that I’m working on, and some have purchased my SaaS Marketing Essentials book.
+I can list off several relationships that I have now that started this exact way.
+Some of these folks have gone on to be regular readers and commenters on this blog, some help promotes a project that I’m working on, and some have purchased my SaaS Marketing Essentials book.